Von Neumann Architecture

 Characteristics & Advantages/Disadvantages

-• Single Memory Store: Data and instructions share memory.
-Example: Game code + player scores in RAM
+• Single Memory Store: Both data and instructions are stored together in the same memory.
+Example: Game code (the program instructions) and player scores are kept in RAM.

-• Stored Program Concept: Programs stored in memory can be updated
+• Stored Program Concept: Programs are stored in memory so they can be modified, updated, or replaced.

 Computing Systems